 Banke Bihari Temple is the holiest temple in Vrindavan built by Swami Haridas.
 The temple is famous for the celebration of the Jhulan Yatra in the month of August.
 On this fiesta, the temple is decorated with flowers and plants and thousands of pilgrims reach here from all over India.

 These are just a few.
-Mathura has many other attractions in store to awe its visitors.
+Mathura has many other tourist attractions in store to awe its visitors.
 Read our Mathura Travel Guide to know more.